-The College of Education and Human Development offers undergraduate degree programs through the School of Education and Department of Human Development and Family Sciences: Elementary Teacher Education, Early Childhood Education, Human Relations Administration and Human Services.
+The College of Education and Human Development offers undergraduate degree programs through the School of Education and Department of Human Development and Family Sciences in Elementary Teacher Education, Early Childhood Education, Human Relations Administration and Human Services.
 The college also offers five minors: Disabilities Studies, Educational Studies, Educational Technology, Human Development and Family Sciences, and Race, Culture and Equity in Education.

 The College of Education and Human Development’s Student Services Unit coordinates orientation activities for new students, supports academic advisement, administers academic policy, and maintains students’ records.
 Students with academic questions or concerns, those interested in becoming involved in special opportunities available to College of Education and Human Development students, and those experiencing academic difficulties are all encouraged to contact their assigned faculty or professional advisor.
 For additional assistance and information, College of Education and Human Development students are welcome to contact the College of Education and Human Development Student Services Unit at (302) 831-2396 or email email@example.com.